shreyanshhub/transformers_shreyy/README.md

   - model [implementation](./OpenAI-CLIP/model.py)
   - zero-shot inference [code](./OpenAI-CLIP/zeroshot.py)
   - built in such a way that it supports loading pretrained openAI weights and IT WORKS!!!
-  - My lighter implementation of this using existing image and language models trained on Flickr8k dataset is available here: [liteCLIP](https://github.com/shreydan/liteclip)
+  - My lighter implementation of this using existing image and language models trained on Flickr8k dataset

 - **Encoder Decoder Transformer**